89luca89/distrobox/docs/usage/distrobox-export.md

 This tool will simply copy the original `.desktop` files along with needed icons, add the prefix `/usr/local/bin/distrobox-enter -n distrobox_name -e ...` to the commands to run, and save them in your home to be used directly from the host as a normal app.

+	distrobox-export --app /opt/application/my-app.desktop

+This will skip searching for the desktopfile in canonical paths, and just use the provided file path.

 **Binary export example**